minirop/asuka-rs/README.md

 ## Example

 Just open [sk-pbs.txt](sk-pbs.txt) which contains the result of running the tool on all files from Senran Kagura Peach Beach Splash. (not necessarily up to date)

+## DXT1 1-bit alpha

+Some transparent files (like swim_blend00_EE in some swimsuits), are using DXT1 with 1-bit alpha.
+The crate I use don't support this so you'll need to edit metadata.json to set them to DXT5 otherwise you'll get pitch black clothes.